OUR WINES

 2016 Noon Eclipse

 Produced from 87% Grenache, 5% Shiraz and 8% Graciano, all grown on our estate vineyards in McLaren Vale.
+One of my favourite Eclipse vintages.

 2015 Noon Eclipse